 Water pills—they sound relatively harmless, no?
-After all, water is generally associated with all the good things: glowing skin, a speedy metabolism, and the ultimate hangover cure.
-Yet here’s any interesting tidbit: If not taken appropriately, water pills (known as loop diuretics in medical speak) can actually be pretty dangerous.
+After all, water is generally associated with all things good: glowing skin, a speedy metabolism, and the ultimate hangover cure.
+Yet here’s an interesting tidbit: If not taken appropriately, water pills (known as loop diuretics in the medical community) can actually be pretty dangerous.
 Why?
 Because they’re prescribed for people with high blood pressure or patients recovering from heart failure.
 Yet they’re more casually known as an expedited way to try to shed pounds and/or water weight—by people with perfectly pumping hearts.

-The term “water pill,” in fact, has nothing to do with the scientific composition of the medication, and everything to do with their prescribed purpose: to relieve fluid retention.
-However, as we know all too well, one doesn’t have to be recovering from a heart attack to retain some extra water.
+The term “water pill,” in fact, has nothing to do with the scientific composition of the medication and everything to do with their prescribed purpose: to relieve fluid retention.
+As we know all too well, one doesn’t have to be recovering from a heart attack to retain some extra water.
 (Just come see us any given Sunday.)

-Thus, it’s easy to see where things could become, shall we say, murky.
+So it’s easy to see where things could become, shall we say, murky.
 Though valid when needed for legitimate health concerns, water pills sold over the counter tout some understandably tempting claims.
-In fact, it only took one walk down the pharmaceutical aisle at our local drugstore to notice certain words and phrases repeatedly jump out at us: “weight gain,” “bloating,” “water retention”—all things we try to avoid.
+It only takes one walk down the pharmaceutical aisle at our local drugstore to notice certain words and phrases repeatedly: “weight gain,” “bloating,” “water retention”—all things we try to avoid.

 But are water pills a safe solution in the fight against bloat?
 We tapped a couple of experts to get their medical stance on the topic.
 The general consensus: Tread carefully.
 Keep scrolling to read everything you should know before taking water pills.

-As we began our research, we quickly realized that there's an important differentiation to make when it comes to water pills: diuretics that are prescribed and diuretics that are sold over the counter.
+There's an important differentiation when it comes to water pills: diuretics that are prescribed and diuretics that are sold over the counter.
 To break it down for us, we reached out to Neeru Bakshi, MD, medical director of Eating Recovery Center, Washington, and Tara Condell, a registered dietitian at Top Balance Nutrition.
 Considering that water pills are often taken as a weight-loss solution, we thought it was important to get information from both a medical and nutritional standpoint.

-Essentially, Bakshi tells us, “Water pills (also known as diuretics), are a class of medication used to help the kidneys decrease the amount of water in the body.
+Essentially, Dr. Bakshi tells us, “Water pills—also known as diuretics—are a class of medication used to help the kidneys decrease the amount of water in the body.
 They work by having the kidneys remove sodium from the body, and the water then follows the sodium.”
 Typically, she adds, they’re prescribed to a patient by a medical professional to help with high blood pressure, heart failure, and edema.
 “If taken at the prescribed dosage, they can be very useful for people who actually need to take them.”

 From a nutritional standpoint, Condell agrees.
 “Diuretics are useful for a variety of medical conditions—even for treating acne—but should always be used under the care of a physician.”

-Not to mention, there can be some nasty side effects “including but not limited to, excessive urination, dehydration, constipation, dizziness, low blood pressure, muscle cramping, and elevated heart rate,” in addition to potential interactions with other medications.
-Which is why, Bakshi tells us, you should really only take these types of pills while monitored by your physician.
+Not to mention, there can be some nasty side effects including but not limited to "excessive urination, dehydration, constipation, dizziness, low blood pressure, muscle cramping, and elevated heart rate,” in addition to potential interactions with other medications.
+Which is why, Dr. Bakshi tells us, you should really only take these types of pills while monitored by your physician.